 "ASAN Communal" centers have been created to optimize the unified management and transparency of public services.
 "ASAN Communal" centers provide services to individuals and legal entities on the basis of the existing standards of "ASAN Service".

-In the ASAN Communal centers, 51 types of services are rendered by three entities - "Azersu," "Azerishiq" and "Azerigas."
-In addition, the center provides banking and insurance services as well.
+In the ASAN Communal centers, 52 types of services are rendered by three entities - "Azersu," "Azerishiq" and "Azerigas."
+In addition, the center provides banking and insurance, registration of operations concerning the real estate and notary services as well.